Mechanism of circular polarization in giant pulses and fast radio bursts: Discussions and conclusions

-Most FRBs are linearly-polarized \cite{Qu-frb-cp} and some take a significant CP degree \cite{FRB-cp-Cho,FRB-cp-Masui,FRB-cp-Petroff,FRB-cp-Day,FRB-cp-Xu,FRB-cp-Kumar}.
-Compared to pulsars, orders of magnitude higher magnetic fields in magnetars disfavor the L-R splitting, which could be the general reason of most FRBs with linear polarization.
-Those events of a significant CP can be explained similarly as nanoshots.
-In Ref. \cite{FRB-cp-Cho}, LCP and RCP are mainly located on the front and tail of the bursts, respectively, with dominant linear polarization on the center.
-In Refs. \cite{FRB-cp-Masui,FRB-cp-Petroff,FRB-cp-Day,FRB-cp-Xu,FRB-cp-Kumar}, only one sign of CP state (LCP or RCP) is followed by linear polarization in the FRBs, which could be attributed to that the opposite sign of CP component has been delayed and significantly absorbed resonantly.
-Like nanoshot-composed giant pulses, the CP mode splitting in millisecond FRBs should happen in much shorter time scales.
-Indeed, some FRBs are resolved to subpulses in duration of 60 ns - 5 $\mu\mathrm{s}$ \cite{FRB-nano-Nimmo-1,FRB-nano-Nimmo-2}.
-Hankins \textit{et al.} argued that nanoshots could be the minimum elements in pulsar radiation and giant pulses \cite{Hankins2016}.
-By nanosecond-resolved detections, one could also figure out such radiation elements in FRBs, which might be short as $1/\Delta\nu_{FRB}$.
+The Crab pulsar emits seven discrete radio components from various locations within its spin cycle \citep{Hankins2015}.
+Giant pulses are also detected in the interpulse component \citep{Hankins2016}, which is situated approximately $140^\circ$ from the main-pulse component (with a full cycle spanning $360^\circ$).
+In contrast to the main-pulse case, giant pulses from the interpulse component exhibit no distinct substructures, suggesting that they do not escape the magnetosphere along the polar magnetic field.
+Consequently, nanoshot pairs are not anticipated within the interpulse component.

-Our work shows that the observed circular polarization is a pure propagation effect in the magnetosphere and coherent radio radiations should be 100\% linearly polarized in pulsars.
-This statement should also be applicable for FRBs.
-Since the CP state is caused by the magnetosphere, these radiations certainly originate in the magnetosphere.
-For nanoshots, their emitters could be localized near or within the polar gap.
-Besides the polar gap, the FRB emitters could also be located on the magnetic reconnection zone around equators \cite{Zhang2023}, where highly-asymmetric plasmas exist on current sheets.
+Most FRBs exhibit linear polarization \citep{Qu-frb-cp}, with some showing a significant CP degree \citep{FRB-cp-Masui,FRB-cp-Petroff,FRB-cp-Cho,FRB-cp-Day,FRB-cp-Xu,FRB-cp-Kumar}.
+The much higher magnetic fields in magnetars, compared to pulsars, tend to discourage the CP mode splitting, which may explain the prevalence of linearly polarized FRBs.
+Events with notable CP can be analogously explained as giant pulses.
+In Ref. \citep{FRB-cp-Cho}, an FRB displays both LCP and RCP components at its front and tail with linear polarization at center.
+In Refs. \citep{FRB-cp-Masui,FRB-cp-Petroff,FRB-cp-Day,FRB-cp-Xu,FRB-cp-Kumar}, only one CP state precedes linear polarization in FRBs, possibly due to severe delay and damping of the opposite-sign CP component.
+Similar to giant pulses composing nanoshots, CP mode splitting in millisecond FRBs likely occurs on much shorter timescales.
+Indeed, some FRBs have been resolved to contain subpulses lasting from 60 ns to 5 $\mu$s \citep{FRB-nano-Nimmo-1,FRB-nano-Nimmo-2}.
+Hankins \textit{et al.} \citep{Hankins2003,Hankins2007} suggested that nanoshots could be the fundamental units in giant pulses.
+By detecting events with nanosecond resolution, one could identify such radiation elements in FRBs, potentially as short as the inverse of the bandwidth.
+The variable and high Faraday rotation measures observed in a few repeating FRBs \citep{FRB-Michilli,FRB-reverse-Anna} can be explained by extreme Faraday rotation in the magnetosphere as discussed above.